superfly/docs/rails/advanced-guides/phusion-passenger.html.md

 [nginx](https://www.nginx.com/) and [Phusion
 Passenger](https://www.phusionpassenger.com/).
-This may be useful if you need functionality that nginx and/or Passenger provide, such as reverse proxying or hosting multiple applicationss.
+This may be useful if you need functionality that nginx and/or Passenger provide, such as reverse proxying or hosting multiple applications.

 ## Replacing the Dockerfile